RafalGontarski/MyShop-backendV2/README.md

 ## "Będzie Łowione" - Fishing Shop

 ### Introduction
-Dear Recruiters,
+#### Dear Recruiters,

-Welcome to the "Będzie Łowione" project!
-This is a fishing shop inspired by the popular online store, Thomann.
-Our store offers a wide range of fishing products, categorized for ease of browsing, and includes varied functionalities for different user roles.
+Welcome to my "Gone Fishing" project!
+This online fishing shop was inspired by the renowned Thomann store.
+As you browse through, you'll discover a comprehensive array of fishing products, intuitively categorized for effortless navigation, reflecting both my dedication to user experience and the robustness of the system's backend.

 ### App stack